Notice of Acceptance

 1. Complete PharmCAS Application.

-2. Statement of Purpose
+3. Statement of Purpose.

-- Why you selected pharmacy as a career and how the Doctor of Pharmacy degree relates to your immediate and long-term professional goals?
+- How does the Doctor of Pharmacy degree relate to your immediate and long-term professional goals?

 - Describe how your personal, educational, and professional background will help you achieve your goals.

 The Statement of Purpose is a vital piece of your application and MUST cover these questions thoroughly.
 Please ensure that your statement is thoroughly edited for grammar, spelling, and formatting.

 It is recommended that if there are gaps (poor semesters, break in academics, unique circumstances, etc.) that they be addressed in the personal statement.

 The goal of the PharmD program is to develop individuals into excellent pharmacists who provide leadership in their organizations and service to their community.
 Experiences outside the classroom are essential to becoming this type of pharmacist and include employment (in and out of healthcare), leadership roles, service/volunteer activities.
 While not required healthcare and pharmacy related experience is highly recommended, and will strengthen your application.
 Consistent and long-term commitment to service is the preferred form of volunteerism.
 Leadership in multiple arenas is welcome and encouraged.
 Be sure to list all your paid work experience, volunteer, or extracurricular experiences in the Experiences section of your PharmCAS application, not just pharmacy or healthcare related experience.

 - Pharmacy, healthcare and work experience

 - Pharmacy or healthcare experience isn't required, but is preferred and will strengthen your application.